techno-dwarf-works/better-attributes-legacy/README.md

 ### Editor Buttons

-Provides possibility to display button for method in Unity inspector.
+Provides possibility to display button for method in Unity Inspector.

 Usages:
 ```c#